One Big Orgainsm

 Life's fusion

-play the role of organisms - with companies acting as their internal organs.
+also come to play the role of organisms - with companies acting

 any mutants at birth.